Azure-Samples/compute-java-manage-vm/README.md

   Azure Compute sample for managing virtual machines -
-   - Create a virtual machine
+   - Create a virtual machine with managed OS Disk
    - Start a virtual machine
    - Stop a virtual machine
    - Restart a virtual machine